 Visit some wild, woolly, four-legged or underwater neighbors while helping out some hungry human neighbors — it's a community win-win taking place Nov.
 3–19, 2017.

-Northwest Trek Wildlife Park and Point Defiance Zoo & Aquarium (PDZA) are offering a special discount for visitors during the month of November called Help Out for Half Off.
+Northwest Trek Wildlife Park and Point Defiance Zoo & Aquarium (PDZA) are offering a special discount for visitors this month called Help Out for Half Off.
 Guests who visit Nov.
-3–19, 2017 are invited to bring bring at least two non-perishable food item donations to receive half off the price of regular admission.
+3–19, 2017 are invited to bring at least two non-perishable food item donations per person to receive half off the price of regular admission.

 Northwest Trek is an open-range zoo and park dedicated to conservation, education and recreation through showcasing and researching Northwest native wildlife and their natural habitats.
 Many resident animals inhabit an open-range area and are viewed by visitors from a tram.

 PDZA is the only combined zoo and aquarium in the Pacific Northwest.
 It occupies a section of Tacoma's Point Defiance Park and defines as its mission the practice and promotion of conservation of wildlife.